pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/setting-up-dev-environment.rst

     python app.py

-.. warning:: sometimes this will will fail because another service on your machine may already be running on the port  (you can change the port in the `app.py` file or stop the conflicting service).
+.. warning:: sometimes this will fail because another service on your machine may already be running on the port  (you can change the port in the `app.py` file or stop the conflicting service).

 Visiting http://localhost:8080 in your browser will show the result of the code.